Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Results and discussion

-The bootstrapped zero-variance energies obtained from our results and 1,000 bootstraps (resampling a data point according to its mean value and variance) are shown in \Cref{fig:zero_var_energy}.
+The bootstrapped zero-variance energies obtained from our results and $10^3$ bootstraps (instances of resampling a data point according to its mean value and variance) are shown in \Cref{fig:zero_var_energy}.
 These improved, zero-variance estimates of the finite-size energies can then be used to perform an improved finite-size scaling.
 We note that we did not include the zero-variance energy for $L=6$ in our finite-size scaling because our variational energies and their corresponding variances are all very close together, making it difficult to reliably fit a line through the data.
-From our zero-variance energies, we estimate the ground-state energy to be $E_\infty = -0.5517569(9)$, which is within $1\times10^{-3}$ of the reference value $E_\infty^{\text{DMRG}} = -0.5503(8)$.
+From our zero-variance energies, we estimate the ground-state energy to be $E_\infty = -0.5517569(9)$, which is lower than the reference DMRG value $E_\infty^{\text{DMRG}} = -0.5503(8)$~\cite{huang_magnetization_2024} by $1\times10^{-3}$ and within $1\times10^{-4}$ of the reference iPEPS value $E_\infty^{\text{iPEPS}} = -0.55161(6)$~\cite{hasik_incommensurate_2024}, which is a strict upper-bound on the true ground-state energy in the thermodynamic limit.
+Importantly, our bootstrapped zero-variance energies are no longer variational, meaning it is possible that they are below the true ground-state energy for a given system size.
+As a result, the extrapolated value of the ground-state energy in the thermodynamic limit could also be below the true ground-state energy.
+However, the close agreement between our extrapolated energy and the value obtained with iPEPS suggests that any deviation below the true ground-state energy is small (at most $1\times10^{-4}$).

-Although we focused on periodic boundaries in this section, we note that we were able to extract a more accurate estimate of the ground-state energy in the thermodynamic limit from our simulations for lattices with open boundary conditions.
-Moreover, this improved estimate was obtained with a finite-size scaling using the results from a single simulation that did not require much training time (scale $s = 1.0$, rate $r=0.158$).
+Although we focus only on periodic boundaries in this section, we note that we were also able to extract an accurate estimate of the ground-state energy in the thermodynamic limit from our simulations for lattices with open boundary conditions.
+Interestingly, we obtained this accurate estimate of the ground-state energy in the thermodynamic limit from the finite-size scaling of results from a \emph{single} simulation that did not require much training time (scale $s = 1.0$, rate $r=0.158$).
 See \Cref{app:obc} for more details.